Red clover

 Isoflavones are considered to be phytoestrogens, meaning they can mimic the effects of the female hormone oestrogen in the body.
 There are 16 different isoflavones identified in red clover.

-Red clover and menopause
+Red Clover and Menopause

 During menopause, many women experience a number of physical and emotional changes that can be challenging.